Conexiotechnologies/conexio-firmware-sdk/samples/conexio_stratus/npm1300_fuel_gauge/README.rst

 Overview
 ********

-This sample allows to calculate the state of charge, time to empty and time to full information from a battery connected to the nPM1300 PMIC.
+This sample allows to calculate the state of charge, time to empty and time to full information from a battery connected to the
+Stratus Pro kit.

 Building and running